SeisComP/seiscomp/doc/base/installation.rst

 |scname| depends on a number of additional software packages shipped with each
 Linux distribution.
-After installation of |scname| these packages can be installed using the :program:`seiscomp`.
+After installation of |scname| these packages can be installed using the :ref:`seiscomp` script.
-The :program:`seiscomp` tool comes with the command :command:`install-deps` which installs required packages.
+:ref:`seiscomp` comes with the command :command:`install-deps` which installs required packages.
-Read the section :ref:`System management<system-management>` for more detailed instructions.
 For example, to install the dependencies for using the MariaDB database, give 'mariadb-server' as parameter.

 .. code-block:: sh